 The more natural your brand feels, the better your customers will feel about it.
 And that means repeat business for you!

 As we talked about above, you can do most e-fulfilment tasks yourself.
 Take advantage of automated processes and smart methods of communication.
-However, if it’s still not possible, there are many e-fulfilment service providers on the market.
+However, if it’s still not possible, there are many e-fulfilment service providers on the market to outsource (part of) your e-commerce logistics to.
 Before deciding to outsource, ensure you consider the pros and cons, and what is achievable for your business.

 The main advantage is that outsourcing makes things easier: